Frequently Asked questions

 WHAT IS THE I-80/I-380 SYSTEMS INTERCHANGE PROJECT?

-The I-80/I-380 Systems Interchange Project is a comprehensive redesign that will improve travel in the area, making it easier and safer to get where you’re going.
+The I-80/I-380 Systems Interchange Project is a comprehensive redesign that will improve interstate and regional travel.
 The project is in Johnson County at the junction of Interstate 80 (I-80), Interstate 380 (I-380) and United States Highway 218 (U.S. 218).
 This important regional transportation hub is located within the cities of Coralville and Tiffin and serves the greater Iowa City metropolitan area.
 This project will reconstruct the interchange, and add lanes, allowing more vehicles to travel safely and reliably through the area.
-In advance of the I-80/I-380 project, a new interchange is being constructed on I-380 at Forevergreen Road, approximately 1.5 miles north of the I-80/I-380 interchange.
-The new Forevergreen Road interchange is scheduled for completion in fall 2019 and will help with traffic flow during and after the larger I-80/I-380 project.

 WHERE IS THE PROJECT LOCATED?